kennyalive/blog/content/post/quake3-vulkanized.md

 ### Conclusion

 Quake 3 is one of my favorite games and I had a very positive experience working with its code.
 Q3 codebase is of high quality.
 Its complexity corresponds to the provided functionality.
-Modern C++ codebases, overwhelmed with abstractions and with poor performance characteristics, are just terrible.

 Vulkan is good.
 I like its explicit nature — if you have to do something it’s hard to forget to do this.
-Validation layers are really cool — good example of how to write good warning/error messages.
+Validation layers is a great example of how to write good warning/error messages.
 Also I don’t remember if I had a black screen at some point (remember OpenGL?).
 On the other side I had to restart my PC several times (AMD drivers) when validation layers did not catch invalid call.
-Yes, thin drivers.
+Thin drivers?

 `/r_renderAPI 1`, `/vid_restart`, frag!